Blackburn South

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The accessibility of public transport is rated as good, with residents typically living within 225 meters of their nearest stop.
-On average, there are 347 daily trips across all routes, which equates to approximately 51 weekly trips per individual stop.
+On average, there are 347 trips per day across all routes, which equates to approximately 51 weekly trips per individual stop.

 Frequently Asked Questions - Transport